As an Amazon Associate I earn from qualifying purchases.

 Greek Pasta Salad Recipe

-- 1/4 cup chopped sun dried tomatoes (drained if packed in oil – I used dry)
+- ¼ cup chopped sun dried tomatoes (drained if packed in oil – I used dry OR black olives)

 - 1 tsp. dry oregano (or 1 tbsp. fresh, chopped)

-- Combine all ingredients in a bowl and toss to combine.
+- Add all remaining ingredients to the bowl and toss to combine.

-- Adjust any seasonings to your liking and serve.
+- Adjust salt and any seasonings to your liking and serve.